lit-alan/advancedEAP/snippets/Creating a REST API With Spring.md

     INSERTS's @PostMapping
     UPDATES's @PutMapping

-    They will have to be tested through a 3rd Party App like Postman (https://www.postman.com/downloads/)
+    The will have to be tested through a 3rd Party App like Postman (https://www.postman.com/downloads/)

-    See the notes for examples of not only using these mappings but also testing them with Postman */
+    See the notes for examples of not only using these mappings but testing them with Postman

+    */
 }
 ```